BrownFortress/LLMs-TRC/XAI_analysis/README.md

 # XAI Analysis

 This folder contains the files for running the explainability analysis on RoBERTa and LLama2 7B models.
-The `kernelShap.pkl` files contain the attribution score we computed.
-To compure the attribution score from scratch you can use the following scripts.
+The `kernelShap.pkl` files contain the attribution scores we computed.
+The following scripts can be used to compute the attribution score from scratch.

 To run the analysis on LLama2 7B you can run the `*.sh` scripts:
 ```bash